 - 1) First your mum, dad, or carer will help you to answer some questions.
 We will also ask your mum, dad, or carer to answer some questions themselves.
 This is to check you all understand about the study and are happy to go ahead.
 You can still change your mind about taking part in the study later.
 Just tell your mum, dad, or carer. - 2) Next, you will be asked to give us a swab from your nose or your mouth.
 The swab goes to the back of your mouth and then we wriggle it around for a few seconds.
 This will not hurt but might be a bit uncomfortable, or make you sneeze.
 Your doctor or nurse might help you with this.
-This will be sent to the laboratory for testing to check if you have coronavirus. - 3) You will might be asked for another swab from your mouth, nose or throat.
+This will be sent to the laboratory for testing to check if you have coronavirus. - 3) You will be asked for another swab from your mouth, nose or throat.
 You might be asked for some spit.
 This won't hurt either.
+The researchers will use this swab or spit on a new test for coronavirus.
+The new test might test for Information Sheet for Children (6-9 years)

+Rapid Community Testing for COVID-19 Chief Investigator: Prof Richard Hobbs coronavirus as well as other viruses which cause coughs and high temperatures.
 This will be a quick test, and we will get the result pretty quickly.
 We can then compare the results from the two different swabs and see how well the tests work by seeing if they give the same results.
-We will ask your parents or carer how you are feeling over next few weeks and will use your NHS number to get information about you from the NHS.
+We will ask your parents or carer how you are feeling over the next few weeks and will use your NHS number to get information about you from the NHS.